CloudCannon/reseed/docs/content/docs/installation.md

 ## Running

-Reseed is run using the following structure.
+Reseed is run using the following structure:

 ```
 $ reseed [command] [options]